AdaCore/why3/doc/syntaxref.rst

     type queue = private { mutable ghost s: seq int }

-If needed, we could even add invariants (e.g., the sequence ``s`` is sorted for a priority queue).
+If needed, we could even add invariants (e.g., the sequence ``s`` is sorted in a priority queue).

 .. index:: abstract type